-We wealth of experiments we preformed and the number of programs we compared allow to draw several interesting conclusions.
-For instance, the batch processing effect is clearly visible for most implementations: While answering a single query takes up to several dozen milliseconds, for most programs the per query answering time is down to few microseconds in batch mode (up to 200.000 queries).
-Two out of three of the top teams scale well with the number of threads, e.g. increasing the number of threads by a factor of ten, decreases search time by a factor of 4-6.
-Scalability with the number of threads for the similarity join operation is not as good: Only a factor of 2-4 is achieved.
-We also analysed peak main memory usage and observed that larger data structures do not correlate with shorter search times.
-Indeed, the fastest program for searching our largest geographical names dataset (raw data size is 17 MB) only needs 2 GB of main memory usage, which is the second lowest main-memory footprint among all teams.
+The wealth of experiments we performed and the significant number of programs we compared allows us to draw several interesting conclusions.
+For instance, the batch processing effect is clearly visible for most implementations: while answering a single query takes up to several dozen milliseconds, for most programs the answering time per query is down to a few microseconds in batch mode (up to 200.000 queries).
+Two out of three top programs scale well with the number of threads, e.g. increasing the number of threads by a factor of 10 decreases the search time by a factor of 4-6.
+Scalability with the number of threads for the similarity join operation is not as good: only a factor of 2-4 is achieved.
+We observed that larger data structures do not correlate with shorter search times.
+Indeed, the fastest program for searching our largest geographical names dataset (raw data size is 17 MB) only needs 2 GB of main memory, which is the second lowest main-memory footprint among all teams.
 On the other hand, the second fastest search program on the same data uses 16 GB.
-For searching our largest DNA sequences dataset (raw data size is 1.5 GB), we obtained a wide range of results as well.

-However, the purpose of this paper is not only to report on efficiency of algorithms in string similarity search, but also to promote competitions as an effective, joyful, and comprehensive mean to obtain the state-of-the-art on a given problem.
-Actually, competitions are quite common in many related disciplines, such as information extraction, information retrieval, data analysis etc., but, to our knowledge, a novel approach within the database community.
-Clearly, the most critical point here is the measurement of wall clock time, which is dependent on the concrete implementation and the machine being used for measurements, instead of result quality metrics independent of the concrete implementation and evaluation environment.
-We will expand on this issue in Section 6.
+The purpose of this paper is not only to report on efficiency of algorithms in string similarity search, but also to promote competitions as an effective, joyful, and comprehensive means to evaluate the state-of-the-art on a given problem.
+Actually, competitions are quite common in many related disciplines, such as information extraction, information retrieval, data analysis etc., but, to our knowledge, represent a novel approach within the database community.